BSV reportedly suffers ‘massive’ 51% attack By Cointelegraph - Up News Info

 Breaking: BSV reportedly suffers ‘massive’ 51% attack

-SV (BSV) has reportedly suffered a “massive” 51% attack beginning around 11:45 am Tuesday, resulting in up to three versions of the chain being mined simultaneously.
+SV has reportedly suffered a “massive” 51% attack beginning at around 11:46 am Eastern Daylight Time on Tuesday, resulting in up to three versions of the chain being mined simultaneously.

 Analytics provider Coin Metrics confirmed Tuesday afternoon that its FARUM risk management platform had identified the 51% attack.